v74c63t/cs122b-fabflix/xmlParser/README.md

 ### Assumptions
+#### Casts
-- assume Director/Movie is correctly associated in "casts" xml file
+- Assume Director/Movie is correctly associated in "casts" xml file
+#### Actors
+- An actor is still considered valid even if dob is in an incorrect format, it will simply be set as null